MAIF/otoroshi/otoroshi/app/next/readme.md

 ## TODO

-- [ ] tricky plugins
+- [x] remove apikey stuff from request before the forward
-- [ ] remove apikey stuff from request before the forward
+- [x] tricky plugins
 - [x] handle ws
 - [x] Loader Job to keep all route in memory
 - [x] Loader Job to keep all apikeys in memory